joelmoniz/DepthNets/depthnet-pytorch/README.md

 --use_dir=affine
 ```

-This script will spit out frames in the `rotation_example/expected_result` directory, which can then be converted to a video with something like ImageMagick or ffmpeg.
+The above script will spit out frames in the `rotation_example/expected_result` directory, which can then be converted to a video with something like ImageMagick or ffmpeg.
 If you have `ffmpeg`, this is a neat command you can use to convert these to an .mp4 file:

 ```
 ffmpeg -framerate 24 -pattern_type glob -i '*.png' -c:v libx264 out.mp4